yorickpeterse/ruby-lint/README.md

 ## Compatibility Issues

-Currently Rlint can only be executed using MRI 1.9.3, it does not run on MRI 1.8.x due to the lack of Ripper.
-It also does not yet run without errors on MRI 2.0 as the addition of named variables changes the Ripper output, something Rlint doesn't properly handle at the moment.
+Currently RubyLint can only be executed using MRI 1.9.3, it does not run on MRI 1.8.x due to the lack of Ripper.
+It also does not yet run without errors on MRI 2.0 as the addition of named variables changes the Ripper output, something RubyLint doesn't properly handle at the moment.

-For the time being Rlint will stick to using Ripper which means it's also limited to MRI 1.9.x/2.0.x.
-I've been looking around for alternatives so that Rlint can be run on Jruby/Rubinius in the future but so far I haven't really found a worthy alternative.
-For now I'd rather focus on making Rlint work on one implementation instead of a number of different ones.
+For the time being RubyLint will stick to using Ripper which means it's also limited to MRI 1.9.x/2.0.x.
+I've been looking around for alternatives so that RubyLint can be run on Jruby/Rubinius in the future but so far I haven't really found a worthy alternative.
+For now I'd rather focus on making RubyLint work on one implementation instead of a number of different ones.

-Also keep in mind that while in theory Rlint should run on MRI 1.8.x I couldn't get the "ripper" gem to install properly, thus I'm unable to confirm this.
+Also keep in mind that while in theory RubyLint should run on MRI 1.8.x I couldn't get the "ripper" gem to install properly, thus I'm unable to confirm this.
 Feel free to try it out but I won't bother with MRI 1.8.x myself if it requires more than a few minutes worth of work.